Do you want content like this delivered to your inbox?

 After speaking with the 25 agents who elected not to display buyer agent compensation there were a few different ways of handling it.

-• The majority didn't share what the seller was willing to offer
+• The majority didn't share what the seller was willing to offer but suggested agents include their fee in their offer

 • A few knew what the seller was willing to offer and shared that with buyers agents if they asked